daenvil/MCDatapacks/pages/vegancraft/main.md

 ### Resourcepack

 Most of these datapacks contain custom textures and item names.
 The Vegancraft resourcepack is needed in order to view them properly.
-For simplicity, this resourcepack is the same for all datapacks, and is available on the [Downloads](#full-datapack-download) section or in the PlanetMinecraft page of any single datapack that uses it.
+For simplicity, this resourcepack is the same for all datapacks, and is available on the [Downloads](#full-datapack-download) section or in the page of any single datapack that uses it.

 ### Customization options